top of page

 • Consider a post-workout protein dose

-• Some middle-aged individuals benefit from a small “pre-sleep protein snack” (e.g. casein, Greek yogurt) to maintain overnight repair
+• Some middle-aged individuals benefit from a small “pre-sleep protein snack” (e.g. Greek yogurt) to maintain overnight repair

 Caloric Balance & Weight Control